ibois-epfl/augmented-stacking/README.md

 ![stacking_image](./img/augmented_stones_finalShot_v1.png)

 Development code for an dry-stone and -timber stacking technique in AR.
-Developed within the research of Cluster ENAC 2022 (EPFL).
-And thanks to the work of Andrea Settimi (IBOIS, EPFL), Edward Andò (Imaging Analysis Center, EPFL), Qianqing Wang (EESD, EPFL) and the coordination of Julien Gamerro (IBOIS, EPFL)..

 ---